maxidl/informatiCup2019-LabWITT-CPPN/README.md

 The `examples/` directory contains some more examples, as well as high resolution versions of the adversarial images.

-## Usage Guide for Linux-based Plattforms
+## Usage Guide for Linux-based Platforms

 #### Download